Ne0n09/cloudflared-remotefalcon/docs/about/files.md

     `VIEWER_PAGE_SUBDOMAIN`

     :   The configure-rf script guides on setting this.
 This is used with `SWAP_CP` to swap the Control Panel with the subdomain that is defined here.

-    `CLARITY_PROJECT_ID `

-    :   This is used for analytics.
-You can create a free account at [Microsoft Clarity](https://clarity.microsoft.com/).

 ## default.conf